UConn Huskies: Football

 UConn football started in 1896.
 The program's progression lead to an undefeated season in 1924.
 Four players who attended UConn that year went on to play in the NFL, with one winning a world title with the Providence Steamrollers in 1928.
 Two played for the Hartford Blues alongside the Four Horsemen, former members of 1924 national champions, the University of Notre Dame.

 UConn football reached Division I-A status in 2000, was included in official Division I-A statistics for the first time in 2002, and became a full Big East member in 2004.
 UConn has been recognized as having the fastest progression out of I-AA in NCAA history, as it was invited into a BCS conference only two years after becoming a full I-A member, was bowl-eligible in its first season in I-A, and was invited to a bowl game in its first season as a conference member.
 The Huskies defeated the University of Toledo in the 2004 Motor City Bowl by a score of 39–10, with quarterback Dan Orlovsky being named Most Valuable Player.
 In 2003, the team was also honored for being one of only 7 schools in the U.S. to graduate 80% or better of its members; it was the only public school on the list.
 In 2007, the Huskies had their best year as they went 9–3, finished 7–0 at home and earned a berth in the 2007 Meineke Car Care Bowl, where they were defeated by Wake Forest, 24–10.
 In 2008, the Huskies finished 7–5 and defeated Buffalo in the 2009 International Bowl in Toronto.

 During the 2009–2010 football season, cornerback Jasper Howard was stabbed to death on campus after celebrating the win early that day against the Louisville Cardinals.
 UConn honored Jasper for the remainder of 2009 and 2010, which would have been his senior year.
 The Huskies would defeat SEC opponent South Carolina in the 2010 PapaJohns.com Bowl.
 The next year, Connecticut made its first major bowl by winning the Big East Conference and going to the 2011 Fiesta Bowl, though it struggled after the move to the AAC and became an independent school in the sport in 2019 as the school transitioned to the current Big East (which does not sponsor football) in most sports.
+In 2020, UConn canceled it's 2020 football season due to the COVID-19 pandemic.